 Let me be clear: I do not like all forms of jazz.
-I really dislike “pop swing” like Glenn Miller and faux jazz like Kenny G. Early New Orleans is too cluttered to float my boat.
+I don’t care much for “pop swing” like Glenn Miller and faux jazz like Kenny G. Early New Orleans is too cluttered to float my boat.
 Except for Louis Armstrong, Duke Ellington, Count Basie, Artie Shaw, Art Tatum, Billie Holiday and a handful of others, I don’t really care for much jazz until be-bop.
-The period from Charlie Parker to A Love Supreme is the era I find most compelling, but I do find cool jazz rather dull.
-I would love to spend more time studying Ellington and Monk, and I haven’t paid much attention to the current scene, so I have a great deal to learn about jazz (and music in general, for that matter).
+The period from Charlie Parker to A Love Supreme is the era I find most compelling.

 That said, there’s one quality of jazz that leaps out at me every time I listen to it, a quality that is in serious decline in modern rock.